bwc126/personal-site/README.md

 -Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

--Use some filtering to improve atmospherics + Use a background image = perhaps a dynamic raindrop effect over a background image could do the trick?
+-Use some filtering to improve atmospherics + ~~Use a background image~~ = perhaps a dynamic raindrop effect over a background image could do the trick?

+-Improve readability of font vs. background

 -Minimize number of CSS rules and classes.